 Boroughbridge Primary School & Nursery encourages the inclusion of all children in the School Council and other consultation groups.
 We also have Circle Time throughout the school.

-We aim to include children in their target setting and encourage and support them to take an active part in their annual reviews, through preparation, and making the information and meeting itself accessible and unintimidating.
+We will include children in their target setting and encourage and support them to take an active part in their annual reviews, through preparation, and making the information and meeting itself accessible and unintimidating.

 Working with disabled parents/carers